arborchat/forest-go/README.md

 This repo contains:

 - A golang library for working with nodes in the Arbor Forest.
 This repo is based on the work-in-progress specification [available here](https://github.com/arborchat/protocol/blob/forest/spec/Forest.md).
-- An interactive Arbor client capable of rendering a directory of nodes and creating new ones in `cmd/viewer`.
-Combined with a file synchronization tool like [`syncthing`](https://syncthing.net/), this client can be used as a standalone chat system.
 - A CLI for creating, manipulating, and viewing nodes in the Arbor Forest in `cmd/forest`

 For information about each component of this repo, see later in this file.